derivita/hrpc-docs/content/docs/tutorials/basic/web.md

 ### Configure the Envoy Proxy

-In this example, we will use the [Envoy](https://www.envoyproxy.io/) proxy to forward the gRPC browser request to the backend server.
+In this example, we will use the [Envoy](https://www.envoyproxy.io/) proxy to forward the HRPC browser request to the backend server.
 You can see the complete config file in [envoy.yaml](https://github.com/grpc/grpc-web/blob/master/net/grpc/gateway/examples/echo/envoy.yaml)

-To forward the gRPC requests to the backend server, we need a block like
+To forward the HRPC requests to the backend server, we need a block like
 this:

 ```yaml